TimPietrusky/atelier/docs/conventions.md

 - Do persist node/edge/viewport changes via `workflowStore` methods.
 - Do use immutable updates in Zustand `set()` — return new objects, never mutate `s.workflows[id]` directly.
 - Do merge `resultHistory` when updating node results to preserve all generations across queue runs.
+- Do use unique IDs for result history items; delete by ID, not by index.
 - Do use `providerOptions.runpod.images` for img2img; keep logs sanitized.
 - Do reset node statuses before runs and update status during execution.
 - Do store originals in OPFS or via FS Access and reference them with `AssetRef`.
 - Do control DropdownMenu state explicitly; close it before opening dialogs to avoid lingering `pointer-events: none` on body.
 - Do use `queueMicrotask` for deferred state updates when needed.
+- Do preserve position/size during interactions but allow data (result, status) to flow through for real-time updates.
+- Do validate connections by node type and handle compatibility (prevent prompt→image-input, etc).
 - Don't auto-switch models in the engine—let users pick (but hint in UI).
 - Don't send unsupported params (e.g., guidance for Seedream; undefined seed).
 - Don't use raw `fetch` to RunPod model endpoints—always go through the provider adapter.
 - Don't persist large base64 media in JSON/localStorage.
 - Don't filter image inputs by handle alone; always validate node type and result type to avoid accepting text as images.
+- Don't block ALL node updates during interactions—only block position/size, not data.
+- Don't splice resultHistory by index during concurrent operations—use ID-based removal.
 - **NEVER use `setTimeout` for timing hacks or event ordering** — these are band-aids that hide real problems.
 Use proper state management, `queueMicrotask`, or fix the root cause.

 ## Quick glossary